Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Arizona 1/17/2022

 - Note: Stafford's stats vs. Cardinals date back to 2016.

-- The Cardinals have the NFL's sixth-ranked pass defense this season, surrendering 227.1 yards per game through the air.
+- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- With 27 passing TDs allowed this season, the Cardinals defense is ranked 16th in the NFL.
+- At 1.7 passing TDs conceded per game, the Cardinals defense is ranked 16th in the league.

 Recent Performances